buggyrace/buggy-race-about/docs/buggy-editor/running-remote.md

 First the editor repo is forked to each student's GitHub repo.
 Then a VSCode workspace file is prepared (once the fork has been done) which can clone _that_ repo into the student's account on the remote server.
-The remote server must be set up such that each student has an individual port numner assigned.
+The remote server must be set up such that each student has an individual port number assigned.
 The remote server uses these port numbers so that the each web app can be accessed uniquely.